Keep reading for 20 of the best books about Vermont!

 Young Adult Literature Set in Vermont

 “After Tyler’s father is injured in a tractor accident, his family is forced to hire migrant Mexican workers to help save their Vermont farm from foreclosure.
 Tyler isn’t sure what to make of these workers.
 Are they undocumented?
 And what about the three daughters, particularly Mari, who is proud of her Mexican heritage but also increasingly connected to her American life.
 Her family lives in constant fear of being discovered by the authorities and sent back to the poverty they left behind in Mexico.
-Can Tyler and Mari find a way to be friends despite their differences?
+Can Tyler and Mari find a way to be friends despite their differences?”

 “While skipping school one day, twelve-year-old Rob Peck finds himself assisting a neighbor’s cow through the delivery of a pair of calves (and saving her life from her goiter), an action that earns him a piglet he names Pinky.
 Pinky quickly becomes Rob’s best friend and closest companion.
 Rob’s father is named Haven, and he is a butcher working to save money to pay off the Peck family’s farm.
 Rob raises Pinky to be a prize-winning animal, while learning lessons about hard work, acceptance, and the importance of education from his family and friends in rural Vermont during the late 1920s.
 Ultimately, tragic circumstances force Rob to learn that life is heartbreakingly impermanent and that wealth should never be measured in material goods alone.”

-Picture Books About Vermont History
+Picture Books set in Vermont

 “Two brothers, Heinrich and Friedrich, immigrate separately to America, following each other by several years.
 Neither knows what has become of the other.
 One day the elder brother, Heinrich, is sent to mend fence with the neighboring farmer’s hired man.
 To his delight he discovers the man he is to work with is none other than his younger brother, Friedrich!”